raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

   //=> Miles Davis
 {% endhighlight %}

-Now each instance stores whether `.setName` has been invoked in a property named by a symbol, so `logician` and `musician` can share the method without sharing its state.
+Now each instance stores whether `.setName` has been invoked on each instance a `WeakSet`, so `logician` and `musician` can share the method without sharing its state.

 ### incompatibility

-This would be great, except that to handle methods, we have introduced a lot of "accidental complexity" to handle `this` and to handle stateful decorators.
+To handle methods, we have introduced "accidental complexity" to handle `this` and to handle state.
 Worse, our implementation of `once` for methods won't work properly with ordinary functions in "strict" mode:

 {% highlight javascript %}
 "use strict"